 3. URL Builder Spreadsheets

 As you start to tag more than a handful of URLs, it’s better to start saving them along with their campaign parameters.
 For this purpose, spreadsheets are an obvious choice.
-You can either go with Microsoft Excel or Google Spreadsheets (preferred).
+You can either go with Microsoft Excel or Google Spreadsheets (which is what I prefer).

 There are many spreadsheets templates available online for campaign tagging.
-If you decide to go with the spreadsheet option, you could try free Google Analytics URL Builder Spreadsheet.
+If you decide to go with the spreadsheet option, you could try this free Google Analytics URL Builder Spreadsheet.

 • Remembers your past URLs and campaign parameters